 Puts policy-as-code in the center with Spacelift’s robust policy framework built on top of Open Policy Agent.
 Spacelift uses policy-as-code to allow you to declare rules around your infrastructure, access, Git workflow, state changes, and relationships between projects.

-Author and maintain reusable Terraform modules for your organization.
-Spacelift adds a full CI solution for Terraform modules, out of the box and free of charge.
+Author and maintain reusable modules for your organization.
+Spacelift adds a full CI solution for modules, out of the box and free of charge.
 So, you can ensure that your private modules are healthy before you distribute them to the rest of your organization.
 Currently available for Terraform only.

 Implement per-project environment management and build your own runtime environment using Docker.
-Spacelift lets you add environment variables and mount files (even inject Terraform code!) programmatically or through the GUI without requiring convoluted procedures.
+Spacelift lets you add environment variables and mount files programmatically or through the GUI without requiring convoluted procedures.

-Use Spacelift’s trigger policies to put a smart, declarative automation layer on top of vanilla Terraform.
+Use Spacelift’s trigger policies to put a smart, declarative automation layer on top of Infrastructure as Code.
 Trigger policies let you plug into state changes of individual projects and declare dependencies that should be resolved following the changes that have just been applied.

 Attach collections of config files and environment variables to multiple stacks.
 Not only useful for safely passing around secrets, contexts present an attractive alternative to the more dangerous and fragile remote state.